Eating out locally is easy!

 Knighton’s takeaway and restaurant – not licensed but you can take you own alcohol.
 Meal deal nights very popular.
 See Trip Advisor’s reviews.

-Located by The Ludlow Food centre, The Clive offers a range of menus using fresh local produce.
+Located on the A49 by Ludlow Farm Shop, The Clive Arms offers a range of menus using fresh local produce.

-A bit further affield but on the way to or on the way back from Shrewsbury this traditional Pub is worth dropping into for a pint and some food.
+A bit further afield but on the way to or on the way back from Shrewsbury this traditional Pub is worth dropping into for a pint and some food.

 And, if you are out and about and just want a quick coffee or snack!